SC Bastia: Stadium

 Stade Armand Cesari, also known as Stade Furiani, is the main football stadium in Corsica.
 It is located in Furiani, and is used by SC Bastia.
 In 1992, the stadium hosted the semi-finals of the Coupe de France during which a temporary grandstand collapsed, killing 18 people and injuring nearly 3,000.

 Totally obsolete and even dangerous (barbed wire around the ground, dilapidated stands), the stadium hosted the 1978 UEFA Cup Final.
 The stadium's capacity was then less than 12,000 seats, in precarious conditions, heavy rain having fallen on Corsica that day, turning the ground into a quagmire, which handicapped the outcome of this decisive match (0–0).
-The crowd of 15,000 spectators announced appears exaggerated, but given the fervor around Corsica for the game, many fans did not hesitate to stand up, packed tightly, to attend the game.
+The crowd of 15,000 spectators announced appears exaggerated, but given the fervor not hesitate to stand up, packed tightly, to attend the game.
 The record attendance at the stadium was set on 1 September 2012, when 15,505 people saw Bastia lose against St. Etienne (0–3) in a league match.
 Behind it the following record was set in 1978, when 15,000 people saw Bastia draw against PSV Eindhoven (0–0, 1978) in the UEFA Cup final matches.

+Logos

 Colours and badge

 For the 2011–12 season, the club decided to change the logo.
 This is the explanation; "1- Replacing the name "SCB".
 Spoken in the aisles of Armand Cesari since its inception.
 "Bastia" is the club of the city.
 2- To recall the historic jersey from 1978, the shield has a moor's head, from the Testa Mora Flag.
 3- It also reappeared as in the 70s and the heyday of the club.
 4- The dominant color is blue.
 Always accompanied by white edging and black as official colours of the club since 1992."